 Raise it in consultation.
 If you're still in the consultation period, raise your concerns formally.
 Put it in writing.
 Your employer is supposed to genuinely consider what you say.

 Use it in negotiation.
 If the selection criteria or scoring are questionable, this is leverage.
 Your employer knows that a tribunal would examine this closely.
 Pointing out the weaknesses calmly and factually often leads to an improved offer.
+See our guide on how to negotiate your redundancy pay for more on this.

 If an unfair dismissal case reaches a tribunal, the judge will look at whether the employer used objective criteria, applied them fairly, and consulted properly.
 The employer has to prove they acted reasonably.